Optimal energy storing and selling in continuous time stochastic multi-battery setting: Conclusion

 \section{Conclusion}

-The paper suggest a compact and yet comprehensive model for decision making under uncertainty for a of small or medium producer of energy.
-As a result, a method of obtaining an optimal operating algorithm for storing and dispatching strategy is suggested.
-This method allows to increase the income for a grid-connected energy producer with battery energy storage system (BESS).
-In addition, the suggested method allows to take into account preferable regimes for batteries charging and discharging, to prolong the battery life.
-This feature is new and was not investigated in the existence literature.
-However, this addition is essential for decision making given that the batteries are expensive.
+The paper suggests a compact and yet comprehensive model for decision making under uncertainty for a of small or medium producer of energy operated a plant and a system of batteries.
+The problem setting takes into account the topology of the system of batteries and losses for transferring and storage of energy.
+A method of calculating an optimal operating algorithm for storing and dispatching strategy is suggested.
+The optimality is defined by a performance criterion that takes into account the expected monetary return for the producer.
+In addition, the performance criterion takes into account preferable regimes for batteries charging and discharging that may help to prolong the battery life.

-The model developed is a stochastic model meaning that the underlying processes are assumed to be random with some given probability distributions.
-The part of the model describing the storing and dispatching the energy is still valid without this probabilistic assumption.
-Moreover, stochastic type uncertainty can be replaced by interval type uncertainty, and expectation in the optimality criterion can be replaced by maximin type criterion.
-However, the numerical methods considered in the present paper rely on the stochastic model of uncertainty.

-Usually, decision making in the stochastic framework relies on forecasting the underlying processes.
-In the model described above, the forecasting is assumed in an implicit form: we assume an evolution model (\ref{diff})-(\ref{oox}) for the production rate and prices, and this model implies optimal forecasts for the underlying processes as their conditional expectations given the observations.
-This forecast and the corresponding error can be calculated analytically from equations (\ref{diff})-(\ref{oox}).
-One has to apply statistical inference and forecasting methods to calibrate the parameters for these equations.
-However, this requires special consideration beyond the scope of this paper.
-We leave this for the future research.
-An example of a forecasting method applicable for wind energy production can be found in \cite{S2}.